Did you know that the U.S. is a center of desert farming?

 They primarily produce cattle, wheat, milk, wool, barley, poultry, lamb, sugar, cane, fruits, nuts, and vegetables.

-Almost half (47 percent) of Australia’s total area is occupied by farms or ranches, and agriculture provides 2.2 percent of the country’s total employment.
+Over half of Australia’s total area is occupied by farms or ranches, and agriculture provides 2.5 percent of the country’s total employment.

 5. What are the pillars of integrated desert farming?